saijadhav369/MARLOS/README.md

 ## OpenCode Plugins

 Plugins are the **native** way to extend OpenCode.
-OpenWork now manages them from the Skills tab by reading and writing `opencode.json`.
+MARL now manages them from the Skills tab by reading and writing `opencode.json`.

 - **Project scope**: `<workspace>/opencode.json`
 - **Global scope**: `~/.config/opencode/opencode.json` (or `$XDG_CONFIG_HOME/opencode/opencode.json`)

-You can still edit `opencode.json` manually; OpenWork uses the same format as the OpenCode CLI:
+You can still edit `opencode.json` manually; MARL uses the same format as the OpenCode CLI:

 ```json
 {